Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf_extractor/list_pdf.md

 `list_pdf_extractor_v2.py` : Uses imported `get_files` function.
 Useful for cases where a custom `get_files` is **not** needed.
 Function can be found [here](https://github.com/CaptainStabs/Scrapers/blob/master/common/bs_scrapers/get_files.py)

 `list_pdf_extractor_v3.py` : Built off of V2, Allows for filtering links by common unwanted words.
 See [golden_west_scraper.py](https://github.com/CaptainStabs/Scrapers/blob/master/USA/CA/golden_west_college/golden_west_scraper.py) for working example.

+This script has two functions, the first, `extract_info`, extracts the links containing documents, and saves the url and the document name to a file called `links.txt`
+The second function, `get_files`, reads the link and name from `links.txt` and downloads the files.

+# More in depth explanations (Poorly explained, nerdy stuff)
+ `extract_info` uses `urllib` to open the webpage, and then `BeautifulSoup4` to parse it.
+It then uses regex to find all links that end with pdf or doc.
+It needs a few lines to be replaced with regex.